OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 # Convert an Office Add-in project in Visual Studio to TypeScript

 You can use the Office Add-in template in Visual Studio to create an add-in that uses JavaScript, and then convert that add-in project to TypeScript.
-This article describes how to create an Excel add-in using Visual Studio and then convert the add-in project from JavaScript to TypeScript.
+This article describes this conversion process for an Excel add-in.
 You can use the same process to convert other types of Office Add-in projects from JavaScript to TypeScript in Visual Studio.

 > [!NOTE]
 > To create an Office Add-in TypeScript project without using Visual Studio, follow the instructions in the "Any editor" section of any [5-minute quick start](../index.yml) and choose `TypeScript` when prompted by the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).